diequies/100daysofdata/README.md

 ---

+### **Day 50 of #100DaysOfData Challenge**

+Midway of the challenge, I believe I was expecting more progress but with 14 holidays in between and working full time in another job, it has been really difficult.
+Today I could spend most of the day coding for our **Omdena** project, which is important to learn.

+1. **Project**: [Building A Recommendation System For Cognitive Exercises and Training Programs](https://omdena.com/projects/cognitive-exercises/).
+Yesterday I finalize my clustering code, I believe it is not very orthodox, but I fulfills the objective I had.
+As I wanted a specific number of clusters, I had to diverge from what was the most accurate.
+But now I am moving to create historical data with those clusters, I have good expectatives about this.

+---

 ### **Day 49 of #100DaysOfData Challenge**

 I focused today on the clustering problem to generate meaningful data for our **Omdena** project.
 I couldn't spend time in other parts of my objectives, but I could learn limitation and difficulties of cluster algorithms.